 Speak from the Heart

 Heart-centered Truth comes out with gratitude, kindness and grace.
-This is truth that comes from honoring your feelings, being honest with yourself and seeing the absolute best in the situation and then sharing that with others.
+It comes from honoring your feelings, being honest with yourself and seeing the absolute best in the situation and then sharing that with others.
 When you do this, no matter how uncomfortable or overwhelming a situation may be, you will receive an abundance of kindness and grace back into your life.
 This creates a momentum that builds upon itself and makes sharing your Truth easier and easier as time goes on.

 Keep the conversation going!
-How do you speak your truth?
 Have you noticed patterns of people-pleasing in your own life?
 What have you learned from these situations?
 Post below in the comments!